 Social media, especially career-focused social media, is an extremely potent tool for building an employer brand.
 You can align all of the media you post and share, as well as the relationships you build, with your core values and your employer value proposition.
 Essentially, social media helps by becoming the channel you can use to leverage all of the other tips on this list.

 8: Portray a Higher Purpose

 One of the most significant challenges of a premium brand is the perception of inaccessibility.
-The exclusivity of a luxury product is part of its allure, after all.
+The exclusivity of a premium product is part of its allure, after all.
 However, at the same time, your target audience for products may not be the same as your target audience for employees.
 Your potential employees want to know they’re part of something greater.

-In this way, luxury brands have an advantage, particularly if they’re older legacy brands.
+In this way, premium brands have an advantage, particularly if they’re older legacy brands.
 A premium brand in a technology or future-thinking space might have difficulty convincing others of their enduring legacy.
 Meanwhile, older brands are more than capable of it because their very existence is a testament to their longevity.

 Leverage that legacy.
 You’ve already proven that you can stand the test of time; now, prove that you can use that position to do something positive in the world around you.

 In the modern candidate-driven hiring environment, candidates want to know that they’re contributing to a better future, not just working for a paycheck, day-to-day.
-Thus, it becomes critical for even luxury brands to consider social relevance and their position on issues that affect everyone, now and in the future.
+Thus, it becomes critical for even premium brands to consider social relevance and their position on issues that affect everyone, now and in the future.
 These issues can include anything from giving back to the local community to contributing to the fight against climate change.